hl7ch/ch-lab-order/input/pagecontent/case-studies-english.md

 A 45-year-old female patient Simone Studer came for her regular skin check to the Arztpraxis of Dermatologist Armin Ahrens, and this lesion was noted: Junctions nevi consisting of seborrheic area top end and atypical network constructed of many seperate dots, structures , etc , suggesting melanocytic involvement.
 Excision.
 Attachement of dermatoscopic images Specimen: 29 x 11 x 5 mm skin ellipse Body Site:

 * Back paralumbar left
-* The skin sample, including the order form and the dermatoscopic image are sent to the laboratory.
+* The skin sample, including the order document and the dermatoscopic image are sent to the laboratory.

 [Order Document with ServiceRequest](Bundle-6-histopath-document-with-sr.html)